AMN-SHK/UnibotFM/data/nlu.md

 - ICT implementation in college
 - ICT implementation
 - Are you update with latest equipment
+- information communication technology classrooms
+- technology tools
+- technology tools in classroom
+- ict
+- information communication technology
+- technical tools in classroom

 ## intent:ac_classroom
 - Does College have AC classrooms
-- ac classroom available ?
-- there are any AC classrooms ?
 - ac classroom available
+- there are any AC classrooms
+- ac classroom available
 - ac classroom
 - ac room
 - Does the college is fully air conditioned
+- air conditioner
+- air conditioned classroom
+- are classrooms air conditioned
+- ac avaialblity
+- ac clasrooms avaialblity
+- is college fully air conditioned
+- is college air conditioned

 ## intent: faculty_name
 - hod of IT